dupeonal/CAPSTONE-PROJECT/README.md

 ###  Recommendation for SalesData

-    -Increase Sales of Low-Selling Items by introducing Promo offers tobundles to boost sales of items like Socks and Jackets by pairing them with popular items like Shoes.
+    - Increase Sales of Low-Selling Items by introducing Promo offers tobundles to boost sales of items like Socks and Jackets by pairing them with popular items like Shoes.

-    -Special campaigns in the West region and investigate why certain items are not selling in the South and getting feedbacks from customers their options on the products, inorder to make any necessary adjustments.
+    - Special campaigns in the West region and investigate why certain items are not selling in the South and getting feedbacks from customers their options on the products, inorder to make any necessary adjustments.

-    -For areas that has strong sales in certain month, study the sales trends and use similar strategies to promote the slower months like July, with this will there will be increase in revenue inflow in the upcoming months.
+    - For areas that has strong sales in certain month, study the sales trends and use similar strategies to promote the slower months like July, with this will there will be increase in revenue inflow in the upcoming months.

 ### Recommendation for CustomerData

-   -To increase the average duration beyond 12 months, offering benefits or rewards for long-term commitments for customers.
+   - To increase the average duration beyond 12 months, offering benefits or rewards for long-term commitments for customers.

-   -There is need to carry out more Publicity on Subscription Plans(Basic subscriptions) as well as encourage subscribers by adding adding perks/Incentives to make it even
+   - There is need to carry out more Publicity on Subscription Plans(Basic subscriptions) as well as encourage subscribers by adding adding perks/Incentives to make it even more appealing.

-    more appealing.
-   -Promotional programs such as referrals and campaigns should be targeted in High-Churn Area such as the Northern region which has the highest cancellation subscription.
+   - Promotional programs such as referrals and campaigns should be targeted in High-Churn Area such as the Northern region which has the highest cancellation subscription.